The Local-Global Conjecture is False for Generalized Circle Packings: Octahedral Packing

 The octahedral packing is built from a configuration of six circles with an octahedral tangency graph as shown.

 Any sextuple in an octahedral packing satisfies the following linear and quadratic equations,

 first given in \cite{GuettlerMallows}.
-Note that $a + f$ must be even by equation \eqref{OctQuadratic}.
+Note that in an integral packing, $a + f$ must be even by Equation \eqref{OctQuadratic}.
 Define $2w = a + f$.
 If we assume that the sextuple is oriented in the standard way, with at most one exterior circle of negative curvature, then $w$ is a positive integer.

 From these equations, we can write $w$ in terms of $a, b, c$.

 Then $ab + ac + bc$ must be twice a square.
 Let $ab + ac + bc = 2m^2$ where $m$ is an integer.
 Without loss of generality, we can make $m$ non-negative.